nspcc-dev/neofs-spec/06-blockchain/03-audit.md

 ### audit contract

-Audit contract is a contract deployed in NeoFS side chain\.
+Audit contract is a contract deployed in NeoFS sidechain\.

-Inner Ring nodes perform an audit of the registered containers in every epoch\.
-If container contains StorageGroup objects\, then the Inner Ring node initializes a series of audit checks\.
+Inner Ring nodes perform audit of the registered containers during every epoch\.
+If a container contains StorageGroup objects\, an Inner Ring node initializes a series of audit checks\.
 Based on the results of these checks\, the Inner Ring node creates a DataAuditResult structure for the container\.
-The content of this structure makes it possible to determine which storage nodes were examined and the status of these checks\.
-Based on this information\, container owner is charged for data storage\.
+The content of this structure makes it possible to determine which storage nodes have been examined and see the status of these checks\.
+Regarding this information\, the container owner is charged for data storage\.

-Audit contract is used as reliable and verifiable storage for all DataAuditResult structures\.
-At the end of the data audit routine\, the Inner Ring nodes send a stable marshaled version of the DataAuditResult structure to the contract\.
-When Alphabet nodes of the Inner Ring perform settlement operations\, they list and get these AuditResultStructures from the audit contract\.
+Audit contract is used as a reliable and verifiable storage for all DataAuditResult structures\.
+At the end of data audit routine\, Inner Ring nodes send a stable marshaled version of the DataAuditResult structure to the contract\.
+When Alphabet nodes of the Inner Ring perform settlement operations\, they make a list and get these AuditResultStructures from the audit contract\.

 #### Contract notifications

-Alphabet contract does not produce notifications to process\.
+Audit contract does not produce notifications to process\.

 #### Contract methods